 CONCLUSION

 In this work, over 100 computationally-designed mutants of a family 1 glucosidase were produced, purified, and kinetically characterized.
 This dataset revealed new insights into structure-function relationships in BglB.
-Machine learning protocols identified structural features closely correlated to kinetic properties.
+Using readily calculated structural features machine learning protocols were employed to select a subset of features that are highly predictive of kinetic properties.
 The development of this large data set allowed a statistically significant assessment of the Rosetta Molecular Modeling Suite’s ability to predict functional effects of mutations on this enzyme’s kinetic properties.
 This data set will be invaluable for the development of computational enzyme engineering algorithms and providing insight into the physical basis of enzyme sequence-structure-function relationships.

 METHODS